SG Luxembourg

-Expert voice: the trading room
+Expert voice: the dealing room

-Our "Expert Views" video explaining the role and stakes of the Trading Room for the Private Banking activity.
-By our SGPB expert Jonathan McKenzie, Head of Prime Market Access Team at SGPB Luxembourg.1.
-What is a dealing room?
+Our "Expert Views" video explaining the role and stakes of the Dealing Room for the Private Banking activity.
+By our SGPB expert Jonathan McKenzie, Head of Prime Market Access Team at SGPB Luxembourg.

 The trading room is the place where all the services and staff required by authorised financial institutions to trade on the markets are located.
 It is generally organised into "desks", i.e. teams specialised by product or customer, and is the mandatory intermediary between investors and the financial markets.